When I first got back into wild camping, I didn’t have a special camp cookware set. I just used the lightest pot in my kitchen.

 The fry pan fits on top of the pot as a lid.
 It is a bit difficult to remove the lid.
 I manage by leaving a gap for the handle gripper when putting on the lid.

 There aren’t any cool features of this camping cook set.
-However, for $14, it serves its job very well.
+However, for being so cheap, it serves its job very well.

 - Very lightweight (full set weighs just 0.57lbs)